wix/Detox/docs/Troubleshooting.RunningTests.md

 }
 ```

-If your e2e tests are located at the default path (`e2e`), then you don't need
+Please mind that if your e2e tests are located at the default path (`e2e`),
-to add `"specs"` property explicitly.
+then you don't need to add `"specs"` property explicitly to `package.json`.

 <br>